aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio/week2/index.md

 ### Watch

-Wathc the Sisters with Transistors documentary:
+Watch the Sisters with Transistors documentary:

 - [Available in YLE Areena](https://areena.yle.fi/1-50787806)